Healthy at Home Last updated on 2021-02-26 20:47:50

 Effective lifestyle changes for treating indigestion

 When indigestion is not associated with an underlying condition, it can very well be treated with some lifestyle changes.
-Make it a point to incorporate these changes in your lifestyle to avoid or treat this condition:- Avoid or limit your intake of foods and beverages that trigger indigestion
+Make it a point to incorporate these changes in your lifestyle to avoid or treat this condition:

 - Opt for shorter meals with more frequency than large meals